Ral Partha Enterprises: Company history

 The company had its origins in the established hobby of historical wargaming, but the company's rapid growth was fostered by the popularity of role-playing games.
 The company was named Ral-Partha after a particularly successful wizard character created by Tom's young friend John Winkler.
 The character was a notoriously hard bargainer whose shrewdness was exemplified by the catch phrase "What's it worth to you?"
-It was hoped that the fledgling company would have similar good fortune.Cincinnati Magazine Best Buys - Choose Your Demons by Jani Gardener May 1978 pages 58-59.
+It was hoped that the fledgling company would have similar good fortune.
 Like their popular line of "3-stage characters," Ral Partha has had a trio of aspects.
 The first was Winkler's gaming character, depicted as ES-001 Evil Wizard, casting spell.
 "Ral" Winkler himself became one of the company's chief casters.
-Lastly, "Ral" was the company's totemic progenitor credited with collaborative projects and depicted as 10–412 Lord of the Balrogs.Ral Partha Gaming Club Newsletter Issue #1 June 30, 1996.
+Lastly, "Ral" was the company's totemic progenitor credited with collaborative projects and depicted as 10–412 Lord of the Balrogs.

 Products were originally cast in the basement of 3642 Hyde Park Avenue, in the Fairfax neighborhood of Cincinnati, the home of the company's first president, Glenn E. Kidd.
 In the spring of 1978, the company established a factory at 3726 Lonsdale Street in the Norwood section of Cincinnati.
 At the time of the move, the address was erroneously rendered as 2732 and 2736 Lonsdale, but there is no 2700 block of that street.
 Small stickers were applied to the 1978 product catalog to correct the address.
 Those stickers have typically fallen off in the intervening years.
-By November 1980 Ral Partha moved to a larger industrial space at 5938 Carthage Court, where it, and the Iron Wind Metals production facilities remained until 2014.Ral Partha Advertisement, Dragon Magazine #43, November 1980.
+By November 1980 Ral Partha moved to a larger industrial space at 5938 Carthage Court, where it, and the Iron Wind Metals production facilities remained until 2014.
 Iron Wind Metals has its offices and production facilities at 10437 Chester Rd in Woodlawn, Ohio.